geogo-in/fswi-swiggy-clone/README.md

 - [x] View Restaurant details
 - [ ] Update Restaurant
 - [ ] Delete a Restaurant
+- [x] API for listing all MenuItems for a restaurant

 #### Scope of Development
 - Add reviews for Restaurant